jtaylor351/wheres-my-stuff-web/README.md

 Starting the application:
 -------
-Open root/html/home.html in a web browser
+Open home.html in a web browser which acn be found at "root/html/home.html"

 Logging in to the application: